ksun86/ML-Project/README.md

 4. text: the text of the article (could be incomplete);
 5. label: a label that marks the article as potentially unreliable, 1 for unreliable and 0 for reliable.

-### Vectorize the sentences
+### Data Processing: Vectorize the sentences

 The method we use to process the raw sentences is the Doc2Vec method.
 The Doc2Vec method [5] is a modified algorithm based on the Word2Vec [6] method.
 The basic idea for the Word2Vec method is to map each word in the sentence into the vector and use the words in the rest part of the article to predict the next word.
 The prediction could be taken as a multi-class classification problem, while the generated vector contains the probability that each word in the dictionary exists in the next position.
 The Doc2Vec method introduces an extra unit on the top of each sentence that represents the ‘topic’ of the given sentence.
 In this case, each sentence could be mapped into the vector space and processed together, instead of being processed separately.
 In our project, the Doc2Vec method is used to process the dataset for all the machine learning method except the LSTM methods.

- In this project, our work mainly surrounding text analysis of fake news.
+In this project, our work mainly involves analyzing the texts.
+In order to reduce noise, we removed all the stop words and punctuations, then convert each article to sentences to further break down the weight each unique word carries.

 We focused on mining particular linguistic cues, like, by finding anomalous patterns of pronouns, conjunctions, and words associated with negative emotional word usage.
 For example, that fake news often contains an inflated number of swear words and personal pronouns.
 The raw news be represented using the Bag-of-Words model, which then be modified to incorporate the relativity between the words.
 We used both supervised and unsupervised learning here.
-For unsupervised learning, we used GMM and Kmeans; for supervised learning, we take a try at LSTM and a two layer neural network.
+For unsupervised learning, we used GMM and Kmeans; for supervised learning, we experienmented LSTM and a two layer neural network.

 ## 3.Unsupervised Method
+### KMeans
+### GMM

 ## 4.Supervised Method